 - Place in oven and bake until center of cakes bounce back when lightly pressed with a finger or an inserted toothpick comes out clean, about 35-40 minutes.

-- While oven is still warm place coconut on a cookie sheet and place in oven for just a few minutes until golden and fragrant.
+- While oven is still warm, place coconut on a cookie sheet and place it in the oven for just a few minutes until golden and fragrant.
 Set aside.

 - Allow cakes to cool for 5 minutes.
 Turn upside down on parchment paper or paper towels which have been evenly sprinkled with powdered sugar.
 Allow to cool completely.

-- For frosting mix cream cheese and soft butter on low speed* until blended.
-Add one cup of powdered sugar and mix on low speed until blended.
+- For lemon cream cheese frosting, mix cream cheese and soft butter on low speed* until blended.
+Add 1 cup of powdered sugar and mix on low speed until blended.

-- Remove parchment paper from one cake round and place cake on a serving platter.
-Frost surface with approximately 1/3 inch cream cheese frosting.
+- Remove parchment paper from first cake round and place on a serving platter.
+Frost surface with approximately 1/3 inch of lemon cream cheese frosting.

 - Spread an even coat of cream cheese frosting on surface.

 - Press toasted coconut on sides of cake.
 Decorate surface with dollops of lemon cream cheese frosting.

 *Cream cheese frosting which is mixed on high speed will become runny and too soft to frost.